WFRCAnalytics/utah_bike_demand_model/Model_Inputs/README.md

 Description:unique identifer

 *from_node:*
-Description:from node ID
+Description: from node ID

 *from_x:*
-Description:From x-coordinate
+Description: From x-coordinate

 *from_y:*
-Description:From y-coordinate
+Description: From y-coordinate

 *to_node:*
-Description:to node ID
+Description: to node ID

 *to_x:*
-Description:To x-coordinate
+Description: To x-coordinate

 *to_y:*
-Description:To y-coordinate
+Description: To y-coordinate

 *Name:*
-Description:Street name
+Description: Street name

 *Oneway:*
-Description:Indicates if road is one-way
+Description: Indicates if road is one-way

 *Speed:*
-Description:Speed limit in MPH
+Description: Speed limit in MPH

 *AutoNetwork:*
-Description:Indicates if link  is part of Auto Network
+Description: Indicates if link  is part of Auto Network

 *BikeNetwork:*
-Description:Indicates if link  is part of Bike Network
+Description: Indicates if link  is part of Bike Network

 *PedNetwork:*
-Description:Indicates if link  is part of Pedestrian Network
+Description: Indicates if link  is part of Pedestrian Network

 *DriveTime:*
 Description: